Cordillera del Paine: Torres del Paine National Park and Biosphere Reserve (Chile)

 Glaciers include the Dickson, the Grey, and the Tyndall.
 Among the lakes are Dickson Lake, Nordenskjöld Lake, Lake Pehoé, Grey Lake, Sarmiento Lake, and Del Toro Lake.
 Only a portion of the latter is within the borders of the park.
 All are vividly colored, most due to rock flour suspended in their waters.

 The main river flowing through the park is the Paine River.
-Most of the rivers and lakes of the park drain into Última Esperanza Sound via the Serrano River.
+However, most of the rivers and lakes of the park drain into Última Esperanza Sound via the Serrano River.

 Route of Parks